spessasus/SpessaSynth/README.md

 [If you would like to help translate SpessaSynth, please read this guide (and thank you!)](src/website/locale/locale_files/README.md)

+**If you like this project, consider giving it a star.
+It really helps out!**

 #### TODO
 - Improve the performance of the worklet system
 - Potentially port the worklet system to Emscripten